cashsun/rehearse/README.md

 # rehearse
-react components development in zen mode.
+live react components development in zen mode.

 [Home Page](http://cashsun.github.io/rehearse/)

 ![alt tag](https://raw.githubusercontent.com/cashsun/rehearse/master/demo.gif)

-We believe developers should purely focus on typing code.

-Mouse-clicking always ends you up right at youtube.com.

-Terminal window is always at the monitor you don't want it to be.

-The code change seems not working until 10 mins later you realise you forgot to webpack.
+React live editing (a.k.a hot reload) made easy

-Please, let Rehearse do the compiling and browser refreshing for you.
+Components updates on live editing js, stylesheets or props -> Let Rehearse do the compiling and browser refreshing for you.

-Currently, integrated with css-modules (less also supported), babel-react + es6 and webpack by default.
+Currently integrated with react-hot-reload, css-modules (less supported), babel(react + es6) and webpack-dev-server HMR by default.

-You can also add additional loaders and webpack pluigins.
+You can also add additional loaders and webpack plugins.

 Install as a [NPM module](https://www.npmjs.com/package/rehearse)